-The workgroup utilized the Strength of Recommendation Taxonomy (SORT) methodology that allows reviewers to rate individual studies, emphasizing patient-oriented outcomes. ^{Ixxii} The methodology also allows recommendations from guidelines to be graded from A to C based on strength of evidence and individual studies from 1-3 based on quality, quantity, and consistency of the evidence.1 See full methodology here.
+The workgroup utilized the Strength of Recommendation Taxonomy (SORT) methodology that allows reviewers to rate individual studies, emphasizing patient-oriented outcomes. \vi Recommendations from guidelines are graded from A to C based and individual studies from 1-3 based on quality, quantity, and consistency of the evidence.
+See full methodology here.
 While this taxonomy is useful for determining quality of published evidence, the workgroup also recognizes the limitations of published evidence as the groups with the most disparities in diabetes outcomes often reflect groups exploited by or historically neglected from clinical research.
 Therefore, guidelines are also informed by expert opinion.

 Extensive clinical guidance for the identification and management of diabetes have been published, including recommendations from the American Diabetes Association (ADA) and the U.S. Preventative Services Task Force (USPSTF).
-The ADA Standards of Care have been updated annually since 1989, and their most recent Standards of Care were published in January of 2024.
-Among the many updates, the ADA revised guidelines to support the use of person-first and inclusive language, screening for diabetes distress at least annually, emphasizing the use of devices for diabetes, further evidence supporting weight management to prevent onset of type 2 diabetes, COVID immunization guidance for people with diabetes, and many other updates.
-Overall, the ADA Standards of Care provide guidance on identification and diagnosis of prediabetes and diabetes, comprehensive assessment, developing diabetes prevention and/or management plans including medication therapy, management of comorbidities, self-management and lifestyle modifications, diabetes technology, planning for routine diabetes management visits, population health management of diabetes and diabetes advocacy.
+The ADA Standards of Care have been updated annually since 1989, and their most recent Standards of Care were published in June of 2023.
+Among the many updates, the ADA revised guidelines to support the use of person-first and inclusive language, new evidence supporting telemedicine and telehealth in the management of diabetes, new pharmacological recommendations and assessment and management of comorbidities, immunization guidance for people with diabetes, and many other updates.
+Overall, the ADA Standards of Care provide guidance on identification and diagnosis of prediabetes and diabetes, comprehensive assessment, developing diabetes prevention and/or management plans including medication therapy, management of comorbidities, self-management and lifestyle modifications, diabetes technology, and planning for routine diabetes management visits.
+A link to the 2023 Standards of Care can be found here.

 The clinical recommendations for type 1 and type 2 diabetes are slightly different, including recommendations regarding pharmacologic management and glycemic monitoring.
 People with type 1 diabetes typically need insulin to replace their bodies lack of this endogenous hormone, while people with type 2 diabetes can often be managed on oral medications until their blood sugar becomes uncontrolled or other factors require them to begin insulin.
 Some may never need insulin injections to control their glycemic status.
 Also, people with type 1 diabetes are more likely to be diagnosed earlier in life than type 2, and individuals with type 1 diabetes are more at generally more at risk for developing diabetic ketoacidosis.
-However, the prevalence of type 2 diabetes in children and adolescence has been increasing over the past several decades in the U.S., and now incidence of type 2 diabetes is twice the rate of type 1 diabetes in some non-White racial and/or ethnic groups. ^{Ixxiii} It is recommended for both people with type 2 diabetes to regularly monitor their blood glucose, but as people with type 1 diabetes typically use insulin injections to manage their blood glucose, they often also must monitor their glycemic status more frequently during the day than some individuals with prediabetes or type 2 diabetes are more individuals with prediabetes or type 2 diabetes may need to.
-The Standards of Care January 2024 update includes new guidance around screening and prevention of type 1 diabetes with FDA approval of injectable Tzield (teplizumab). ^{Ixxiv} few studies have indicated that a team like this can efficiently manage care for patients with diabetes, especially in rural and medically underserved communities.
+However, the prevalence of type 2 diabetes in children and adolescence has been increasing over the past several decades in the U.S., and now incidence of type 2 diabetes is twice the rate of type 1 diabetes in some non-White racial and/or ethnic groups.
+[It is recommended for both people with type 1 and type 2 diabetes to regularly monitor their blood glucose, but as people with type 1 diabetes typically use insulin injections to manage their blood glucose, they often also must monitor their glycemic status more frequently during the day than some individuals with prediabetes or type 2 diabetes may need to.

 This report offers a few clinical recommendations that extend beyond the ADA clinical guidelines.
 The workgroup recommends use of a multidisciplinary care team primarily made up of a clinical pharmacist, registered nurse and registered dietician nutritionist that is supported by the primary care provider.
-A
+A few studies have indicated that a team like this can efficiently manage care for patients with diabetes, especially in rural and medically underserved communities.